vehnae/komarelay/README.md

 ## Configuration

 Edit *KomaRelay.ino* and define the number of relays and the digital pins they are connected into.
-By default the relay #4 (R4) is connected to the LED pin
-(13) for testing.
+By default the relay #4 (R4) is connected to the LED pin (13) for testing.
+If you plan to use multiple boards you should also update the board name to be unique.

 ## Command set